-SunPower Corporation.
-Issuer
+Issuer SunPower Corporation.

-Securities Offered \$130.0 million aggregate principal amount of % Senior Convertible Debentures due 2027, which we refer to as the debentures.
-We have also granted the underwriters an option to purchase up to an additional \$19.5 million aggregate principal amount of debentures.
+Securities Offered \$175.0 million aggregate principal amount of 1.25% Senior Convertible Debentures due 2027, which we refer to as the debentures.
+We have also granted the underwriters a 30-day option to purchase up to an additional \$25.0 million aggregate principal amount of debentures.

-Offering Price Each debenture will be issued at a price of 100% of its principal amount plus accrued interest, if any, from February , 2007.
+Offering Price Each debenture will be issued at a price of 100% of its principal amount plus accrued interest, if any, from February 7, 2007.